utsanjan/InsiderSwitch/README.md

 gets disabled.
 Because of this, we can set our own *Windows Insider Preview* configuration without being overriden by the contact to the service.
-Since Windows Update does not check if machine is actually enrolled to the program, you will get offered *Insider Preview* builds by just setting correct values in the registry.
+Since Windows Update does not check if machine is actually enrolled to the program, you will get offered *Insider Preview* builds by just setting correct values in registry.

 ## 🌎 Contact me
 For Queries: [My Instagram Profile](https://www.instagram.com/utsanjan/)